gcharest/oss-presentations/publishing/publishing.md

 This is still your team's project but you may want open up to external contributions

-Adapt your workflow but you still have the last word
+You can adapt your workflow but you still have the last word

 Note:

-It does mean opening up your workflow to review issues and pull requests
+It does mean opening up your workflow to include review of external issues and pull requests

 ---